AZ Defensive Driving Tips and Techniques

 Aside from getting enough sleep, which is very important for AZ defensive driving, you want to ensure that the other aspects of your mental state are appropriate for driving.
 If you are stressed, driving might be too much to handle.
 Getting angry on the road not only inhibits your driving abilities, but also makes you prone to aggressive driving.
 Crying?
 Pull over.
 Tears obstruct your vision making you incapable of driving defensively.

-Distracted driving is the new drunk driving.
-This epidemic is not limited to teenagers; in fact, a recent AT&T Study found that commuters are more likely to text while driving than teens are.
+Distracted driving is the new drunk driving and this epidemic is not limited to teenagers.
 Distractions aren’t limited to cell phones, however.
 Changing your radio or talking to a passenger also takes your attention off of the road.
 Others eat, read, or apply makeup while on the road; all of this is simply an accident waiting to happen.
 Eliminate distractions and you will improve your safety behind the wheel.

 We’ve all played at least on sport in our lives and we can learn a thing or two from sports while we are driving.
 Think of you, your car and your passengers as your team.
 Every time you get on the road you must defend them.
 Don’t let another car, distraction or hazard threaten your team from your goal or arriving to your destination safely.
 Focus on your goal and you will get there!